-A barrister is a lawyer with specialist skills in dispute resolution, litigation strategy and advice and in advocacy before the court.
+A barrister is an independent lawyer with specialist skills in dispute resolution, litigation strategy and advice and in advocacy before the court.

 In Victoria, a person qualified and admitted to practice as "an Australian lawyer" who wishes to practise as a barrister will generally do so by becoming a member of the Victorian Bar.
 This requires their taking the Bar Readers' Course - a 2 month full-time course in advocacy and barristers' practice and skills, ethics and rules - as well as serving pupillage or reading (a sort of apprenticeship) for 9 months with a barrister of at least 10 years' standing.